carla58-58/apple_website/README.md

-# Apple Website
+﻿## Apple iPhone 15 Pro Website Clone

-This is a clone of Apple's iPhone 15 Pro website using React.js and TailwindCSS.
-It highlights the effective use of GSAP (Greensock Animations) and Three.js for displaying iPhone 15 Pro models in various colors and shapes.
+## 📋 <a name="table">Table of Contents</a>

+1. 🤖 Introduction
-# Tech Stack
+2. ⚙️ Tech Stack

-👉React.js

-👉Three.js

-👉React Three Fiber

-👉React Three Drei

-👉GSAP (Greensock)

-👉Vite

-👉Tailwind CSS

-# Features
+3. 🔋 Features
+4. 🤸 Quick Start
+5. 🌍 Live Demo

+## <a name="introduction">🤖 Introduction</a>

+Welcome to the Apple iPhone 15 Pro Website Clone!
+This project is a front-end recreation of Apple’s official iPhone 15 Pro landing page, built to showcase modern web development techniques and interactive 3D experiences.
+By leveraging React.js, Three.js, and GSAP, this clone delivers a visually stunning, smooth, and fully responsive user experience that mirrors the elegance and interactivity of the original Apple site.

+## <a name="tech-stack">⚙️ Tech Stack</a>

+- React.js – The foundation for building dynamic, component-based user interfaces

+- Three.js – Powers intricate 3D model rendering and interactivity

+- React Three Fiber – Integrates Three.js into React for seamless 3D scene management

+- React Three Drei – Provides helpful abstractions and utilities for Three.js in React

+- GSAP (Greensock Animation Platform) – Delivers beautiful, subtle, and high-performance animations

+- Vite – Ensures fast development and optimized builds

+- Tailwind CSS – Enables utility-first, responsive styling for a polished look across devices

+## <a name="features">🔋 Features</a>

-👉 Beautiful Subtle Smooth Animations using GSAP: Enhanced user experience with seamless and captivating animations powered by GSAP.
+👉 **Beautiful Subtle Smooth Animations using GSAP**: Enjoy seamless and captivating transitions throughout the site, enhancing user engagement and mirroring Apple’s signature style

-👉 3D Model Rendering with Different Colors and Sizes: Explore the iPhone 15 Pro from every angle with dynamic 3D rendering, offering various color and size options.
+👉 **3D Model Rendering with Different Colors and Sizes**: Interact with dynamic 3D iPhone 15 Pro models—rotate, zoom, and explore various colors and configurations, all rendered in real time

-👉 Custom Video Carousel (made with GSAP): Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.
+👉 **Custom Video Carousel (made with GSAP)**:  Browse a unique, interactive video carousel that showcases product features and highlights, built with GSAP for smooth animation and transitions

-👉 Completely Responsive: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

-and many more, including code architecture and reusability

-# Deploy

-https://apple-website-carla.vercel.app/
+👉 **Completely Responsive**: The design adapts flawlessly to any device, ensuring consistent access and optimal viewing from desktops to smartphones

+👉 **Modern Code Architecture & Reusability**: Built with modular, maintainable components and best practices, making it easy to extend or customize

+## <a name="quick-start">🤸 Quick Start</a>

+Ready to run the app locally or explore the code?
+Here’s how you can get started:

+**Prerequisites**

+- Node.js
+- npm
+- Git

+**Installation**

+- Clone the repository:
+    git clone <repository-url>

+- Install dependencies:
+    npm install

+**Running the Project**

+- Start the server:
+   npm run dev

+Open [http://localhost:5173] in your browser to view the app.

+## <a name="live demo">🤸 Quick Start</a>
+Experience the live version here: https://apple-website-carla.vercel.app/

+Thank you for checking out the Apple iPhone 15 Pro Website Clone!
+If you’d like to collaborate or learn more, please don’t hesitate to reach out